-Like it is the case in many other regions in Spain, it is very likely that the Romans cultivated vineyards in Ribera del Duero.
-Wine could have been produce those days to supply their legions.
+Like it is the case in many other regions in Spain, the Romans likely cultivated vineyards in Ribera del Duero.
+Wine could have been produced those days to supply their legions.
 It was however the monastic orders which spread wine culture in this part of the Iberian plateau.
-Monks from Cluny produced wine in Valbuena de Duero already on the 12th century.
+Monks from Cluny produced wine in Valbuena de Duero already in the 12thcentury.

 In the nineteenth century, the work of a true pioneer, the Lecanda family began what would be a change for the Ribera del Duero.
-In the second half of the nineteenth century Lecanda family founded a winery on the banks of the Duero River.
+In the second half of the nineteenth century, the Lecanda family founded a winery on the banks of the Duero River.
 In its vineyards used international grape varieties, something very unusual in Spain at the time.
-They lanted Cabernet sauvignon, merlot or malbec.
+They planted Cabernet sauvignon, merlot, or malbec.
 Soon, those vineyards produced an exceptional wine that received the name of Vega Sicilia

-Vega Sicilia was for a century an island in an unknown region, as the vintners of the region had only means to develop local and rustic wines.
+Vega Sicilia was for a century an island in an unknown region, as the vintners of the region had only meant to develop local and rustic wines.

 The arrival of phylloxera in the region coincided with the crisis of 98 in Spain.
 The loss of Cuba and the Philippines, Spanish colonies until then, were a time of great difficulty for the country.
 Phylloxera also left a generation without wine.

 After the great plague, Vega Sicilia regained its prestige thanks to the initiative of a Basque winemaker, Txomin Garramiola.
-But in general terms the wines from Ribera del Duero were kept anonymous for decades.
-It was during the 1970s when a bold man, Alejandro Fernandez, producd a high quality wine.
+But in general terms, the wines from Ribera del Duero were kept anonymous for decades.
+It was during the 1970s when a bold man, Alejandro Fernandez, produced a high-quality wine.
 His “Reserva” amazed the wine Critics.

 The most traditional variety of the area is Tempranillo.
 Tempranillo is called here “Tinta Fina” (Fine Red) or “Tinta del País.
 This variety offers in Ribera del Duero more pigment and better fruit acidity than in other Spanish climates.
-Tempranillo developd qualities that enable highly structured wines.
-Grenache, Cabernet Sauvignon, Malbec and Merlot are also grown in this region.
+Tempranillo developed qualities that enable highly structured wines.
+Grenache, Cabernet Sauvignon, Malbec, and Merlot are also grown in this region.
 The latter is mainly planted in Valbuena.
-Mixed with Tempranillo, it produces wines of 13 º tha bear a long oxidative aging process.
+Mixed with Tempranillo, it produces wines of 13º that bear a long oxidative aging process.
 This coupage produces rich and elegant wines.
-The juicy tannins melt tieh smoky and toasted flavors of the oak aging process.
+The juicy tannins melt the smoky and toasted flavors of the oak aging process.

 The climate in Ribera del Duero is continental, with extreme temperatures: warm summers and very cold winters.
 Rainfall varies between 400 liters in Sardon and 560 liters in Aranda de Duero.
 The vines cannot complain they do not enjoy the sun: the peak can get at 2,750 hours of sunshine per year.
 Autumns in this part of Span are moderately cold and wet, but the rain does not usually affect the harvest.
 Spring frosts are common, especially in May, which determines substantial differences between harvests.